bokwoon95/sq2/docs/docs.md

     - Every table gets a struct type.
     - Every column gets a struct field.
     - You no longer have to hardcode tables and columns as raw strings (even [ORMs](https://gorm.io/docs/query.html#Conditions) are guilty of this).
-- **Bidirectional Schema definition**
+- **Bidirectional schema definition**
     - Code-generate table structs from your database (database-first).
     - Generate SQL commands (DDL) from your table structs (code-first).
         - DDL generation is idempotent, missing tables and columns are added as needed.
     - What is supported: schemas, tables, columns, constraints, indexes, (materialized) views, triggers, functions, extensions, enums
 - **Uses Go generics for data fetching**
     - Data mapping is built on [callback mapper functions](#) which can return any type.
-    - Whatever type a  mapper functions is automatically returned by the generic functions [FetchOne and FetchSlice](#).
+    - Whatever type a mapper functions returns, it is automatically returned by the generic functions [FetchOne and FetchSlice](#).
 - **Faithful emulation of each SQL dialect**
     - Each dialect has its own query builder that can leverage dialect-specific syntax.
     - This does not mean that queries are not portable: queries are as portable as the SQL that you write.
     - `sq` comes with its own [tricks](#) to help with writing queries that can target multiple dialects.
 - **Application-side Row Level Security (i.e. multitenancy support)**
-    - Query-level variables can be added by passing in a `map[string]interface{}`.
+    - Variables can be associated with a query via a `map[string]interface{}`.
-    - Based on these variables, tables participating in a query that implement the [PredicateInjector](#) interface can inject additional predicates to exclude rows from a SELECT, UPDATE or DELETE.
+    - Based on those variables, tables implementing the [PredicateInjector](#) interface can inject additional predicates into a query whenever they are invoked.
-    - This emulates Postgres' [Row Level Security feature](#), but more importantly it plays well with `database/sql`'s connection pooling since variables are set per-query and not per-session.
+    - This emulates Postgres' [Row Level Security](#), but without needing to mess around with `current_user` or session-level variables.
-    - SQLite and MySQL get Row Level Security for free.
+    - Since it's implemented application-side, MySQL and SQLite can use Row Level Security too.
 - **And many more**
     - Multiple schemas, Generated Columns, Full Text Search, JSON, Collations.